Colorado town sued after asking couple to take down anti-Trump signs

 “Fraser’s sign code imposes drastic and unjustifiable limits on resident’s rights to express their views with messages posted on their own property,” Mark Silverstein, ACLU of Colorado’s legal direction, wrote in a press release, adding: “The town’s sign code is a content-based regulation of speech that violates the First Amendment.”

-Durbin told Fox News that the town’s initial reaction related to the “amount of signage” on the couple’s property, not the content.
+Durbin told Fox News that the town’s initial reaction was related to the “amount of signage” on the couple’s property, not the content.

 CLICK HERE TO GET THE FOX NEWS APP